 There are a few side effects to acne laser treatment which may manifest.
 Some degree of swelling and redness will naturally occur but these should disappear quickly as healing progresses.
 A topical is usually prescribed to be applied post-treatment to minimize discomfort.
 In as quickly as a week or two, you should notice a marked improvement in your acne scars.

 The results of acne laser treatment may vary depending on your case.
 You may be required to come back for one or more sessions; healing time may be longer for you, though hopefully not long enough to conclude that the treatment was unsuccessful.
-Whatever happens though, your dermatologist or general physician should be able to guide you through the whole process, before, during, and after the operation.Tags: pain, collagen production, acne laser, treatment session, deep acne scars, Acne, cysts
+Whatever happens though, your dermatologist or general physician should be able to guide you through the whole process, before, during, and after the operation.Tags: collagen production, acne laser, deep acne scars, treatment session, pain, skin areas, blood loss, diode laser, Acne, cysts

 *Disclaimer* Please consult your doctor before begining any type of acne treatments.
 The information on this site is for reference only.
 We are not doctors, we just play them on TV:)